Dacili/GraphQL/README.md

 ## About app
 Application is created using **React 18** for the frontend part, and **.Net Core .NET 7** for the backend.
 **Rsuite** UI library is used for components.
+**Apollo client** is used in React for Graph QL.
+Use it to fetch, cache, and modify application data, all while automatically updating your UI.
 - Url for the frontend is: https://localhost:44419/
 - for the backend https://localhost:7277/
 - for the Graph QL https://localhost:7277/graphql/